yyforyongyu/bolts/ext-dynamic-commitments.md

   - if `channel_id` does not match an existing channel it has with the peer
     - MUST close the connection
   - if there isn't an outstanding `dyn_propose` it has sent
-    - MUST send an `error` and fail the channel
+    - MUST send an `error` and close the connection.
   - MUST forget its last sent `dyn_propose` parameters.
   - if the `update_rejections` is a zero value
     - SHOULD NOT re-attempt another dynamic commitment negotiation for the